Staffordshire County Council: History

 The first elections to the county council were held in January 1889.
 The council formally came into being on 1 April 1889, on which day it held its first official meeting at the Shire Hall in Stafford, the courthouse which had served as the meeting place for the quarter sessions which preceded the county council.
 The first chairman of the council was Dudley Ryder, 3rd Earl of Harrowby, a Conservative peer and former member of parliament.

 Additional county boroughs were later created at Burton upon Trent in 1901 and Smethwick in 1907, removing them from the administrative county.
 In 1910 the administrative county ceded Burslem, Fenton, Longton, Stoke-upon-Trent and Tunstall to the new County Borough of Stoke on Trent, which also took in the previous county borough of Hanley.
 Territory was also transferred on a number of occasions from Staffordshire to the neighbouring county borough of Birmingham, which gained Harborne in 1891, Handsworth in 1911, and Perry Barr in 1928.
 In 1966 the administrative county ceded eleven urban districts and one municipal borough in the Black Country area at the southern end of the county to become parts of county boroughs.

 Staffordshire was reconstituted as a non-metropolitan county in 1974 under the Local Government Act 1972.
 The county council regained authority over Burton and Stoke, but lost the Aldridge-Brownhills Urban District to the new West Midlands county (which also covered the county boroughs in the area that were already outside the administrative county).
 The lower tier of local government was reorganised as part of the same reforms.
 Previously it had comprised numerous boroughs, urban districts and rural districts; they were reorganised into nine non-metropolitan districts.

 Stoke-on-Trent regained its independence from the county council in 1997, when its city council became a unitary authority, leaving eight districts in the county council's area.

+Abolition

+In July 2026, the UK Government announced that it intends to reorganise Staffordshire into two unitary authority areas by April 2028.
+The county will be divided north-south, with the northern area combining the current districts of Newcastle-under-Lyme, Stoke-on-Trent, and Staffordshire Moorlands, to form a new North Staffordshire unitary authority, and the southern area combining the current districts of Cannock Chase, East Staffordshire, Lichfield, South Staffordshire, Stafford, and Tamworth to form a new Southern and Mid Staffordshire unitary authority.
+Elections to the new unitary councils will take place in May 2027.